SAP-samples/btp-integration-toolkit-lite/README.md

 ## Deploy the Application
 Prior to running the package and deploy.
 Step1: Go to app directory and run `npm i` command.
 Step2: Run the same command `npm i` under root directory as well.
-Step 3: Run the following command to build and deploy the file to the SAP BTP, Cloud Foundry environment.
+Step3: Run the following command to build and deploy the file to the SAP BTP, Cloud Foundry environment.

 ```
 npm run mta:package:deploy